samikshasatokar/Earthquake-Time-Series-Forecasting/README.md

 ## Code Files :-

-    1. Dataset/: This folder contains the dataset used for the project in CSV format.
+    1. Dataset/: Contains the dataset used for the project in CSV format.
-    2. Models/: This folder contains all the models and supporting python files to run the web app.
+    2. Models/: Contains all the models and supporting python files to run the web app.